halex5000/dark-launch-with-a-vue/README.md

+maybe an intro post, not building, just introduction to that we have a Vue SDK

+- installing the SDK
+- a tiny amount of sample code, snippets
+- links to the docs

+this could be a follow on to that post

 If you're building a modern web application there is a huge field of candidates for your runtime, your build, and your hosting.

 Vue can be an excellent choice for a number of reasons.